asiryan/Cuboid_Conjecture_1/README.md

 asiryanvalery@gmail.com

 ## Feedback
-If you find a mistake in my proof or notice a gap in the reasoning, please let me know — I will be grateful for your feedback and corrections.
+If you spot an error, a gap, or a way to strengthen the proof, please let me know — I’d be grateful for any feedback or corrections.